srmagura/iti-react/Readme.md

 # Building this Documentation

 Run `yarn typedoc` in the root of the repository.
+The `--watch` option is not supported.